Best Neighborhoods in Olmos Park, Texas

 What school district serves Olmos Park?

-What should I verify before buying in Olmos Park?
+What are property taxes in Olmos Park?